Ricky McMenemy, Managing Director, Rules Restaurant- Chair

 Gillian is a highly experienced operator, whose experience covers all aspects of hospitality, from guest care to satisfaction to procurement.
 Her experience includes working with some of the highest-profile and highly regarded hotel groups, operators, and owners.
 Gillian joined the ACT Clean family in 2010 bringing the same professionalism and honesty that she brings to UKHarvest.
 Gillian’s passion for hospitality inspires loyalty and commitment.

 After completing the Unilever Graduate Training Programme in marketing, Susannah has spent over 20 years as a strategic planning director working in advertising agencies and brand consultancies across Asia and Europe.
 She has worked on developing global brand strategies for brands as diverse as American Express and Amnesty International.
 Susannah is a fellow of the school of social entrepreneurs.
 Passionate about food and appalled at food waste she is setting up the WNWNFoundation to help deliciousness and value from beautiful food that would otherwise be wasted.
-She cofounder of The Social Drinking Company and also volunteers on a new social project moving people out of crisis and back into work and society at the Vineyard Community in Richmond.
-Susannah joined the board of trustees at UKHarvest in 2019, having worked with CEO to develop brand strategy and ensure that UKHarvest continues to be differentiated useful and relevant in the changing charity sector and society in general.
+She is a co-founder of The Social Drinking Company and also volunteers on a new social project moving people out of crisis and back into work and society at the Vineyard Community in Richmond.
+Susannah joined the board of trustees at UKHarvest in 2019, having worked with CEO to develop brand strategy and ensure that UKHarvest continues to be differentiated, useful, and relevant in the changing charity sector and society in general.

 Roma Carter, Senior Occupational Therapist, Sussex Partnership NHS Foundation Trust